cpske/ISP/assignment/ku-polls/vision.md

 For the KU community
-who want to conduct surveys and polls open to the community, and who may wish to specify a range of dates for the survey or poll;
+who want to conduct surveys and polls open to the community, and who may wish to specify a date range for the survey or poll;
 our product is an easy to use web application that provides ability to submit a choice on poll items, and view or modify one's choice any time during the polling period.